Small living room with dining area layout

 Layout 10 – Open Flow Layout with Lightweight Furniture

-This final layout is a bit bold.
+This one is a bit different.

-When this layout works best
+When this works best

 • Very small rooms